Who are we?

 Two pupils from the William Lilley School Council meet once per half term with representatives from other schools within the local area.
 They discuss ideas and matters arising in and around their school and identify ways forward.
 They hope to help, support and improve their local area.

 What is happening this year?

 This year the council have two main projects:

 2) To raise funds to have community bench in the local area

 Work completed so far...

 William Lilley held a non-uniform day and sold things at our Christmas Performances.
 We collected food for the food bank and a representative was delighted to collect a large selection of foods!
-The School Parliament has written to the Council who have agreed to a bench being placed in the community so we are raising funds for that.
+Pupils have recently engaged with anti-bullying week and the school council now plan to create a child friendly anti-bullying policy.